 I’m just gonna say the word and get it out there.
 LIVER.
-Now before you have flashbacks of your Grandma cooking liver and onions on the stovetop and being totally grossed out (did any else’s Grandma do this?!), just hear me out.
+Now before you have flashbacks of your grandmother cooking liver and onions on the stovetop and being totally grossed out (did any else’s grandmother do this?!), just hear me out.
 It’s PHENOMENAL for fertility, and that’s why it’s part of my Superfoods for Fertility Blog Series :).

 Before diving deep into the world of liver, you can catch up on the series below: